 Anyway, our vehicles are no exception and my little Yamaha DT175 trail bike was the first vehicle that I owned.

 Mind you at the time it didn't seem so little and in many ways it wasn't the first.
-But much like girlfriends you can't include a quick shuftie with your neighbour as a prima facie conquest.
-So the Yam formally remains my first.

 My parents had purchased a new Gilera moped for my older brother when he turned sixteen.
 They gave me the option of a new 'ped at the same age or a second-hand motorbike at seventeen.